mobilipia/LIFX-Widget/README.md

 To-Do
 -----------
 Here's a completly unordered todo list of the upcoming features (or at least things I'd like to do).
 PR welcome ❤️.
-- Implement the color picker in the companion app,
+- Implement the colour picker in the companion app,
 - Test the LiFX bulbs picker in the companion app - Pretty sure it's not working correctly,
 - Better UI in the companion app,
-- Allow the widget to display scenes instead of bulbs and colors, configurable via the companion app,
+- Allow the widget to display scenes instead of bulbs and colours, configurable via the companion app,
-- Adapt the size of the widget depending on the number of lights / colors,
+- Adapt the size of the widget depending on the number of lights / colours,
 - Update the widget view in the background using the `NCWidgetProviding` protocol,
-- Display a custom view in the widget when no lights / colors are configured in the companion app,
+- Display a custom view in the widget when no lights / colours are configured in the companion app,
 - Hide the widget on cellular data (*I'm pretty sure I read somewhere I can do this*),
 - Implement [some more awesomeness](https://github.com/chrismiles/ProximityLight, "Chris Miles' ProximityLight").